TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DatabaseAccess.rst

 =============================

-`phpMyAdmin` and similar tools intend to allow the administration of MySQL database servers over the Web.
+`phpMyAdmin` and similar tools intend to allow the administration of `MySQL`:pn:database servers over the Web.
 Under certain circumstances, it might be required to access the database "directly", during a project development phase for example.
 Tools like `phpMyAdmin` (also available as a TYPO3 extension by the way) cause extra effort for ongoing maintenance (regular updates of these tools are required to ensure a minimum level of security).
-If they are not avoidable by any chance, the standalone version with an additional web server's access authentication (e.g. Apache's :file:`.htaccess` mechanism) should be used at least.
+If they are not avoidable by any chance, the standalone version with an additional web server's access authentication (for example `Apache`:pn: 's :file:`.htaccess` mechanism) should be used at least.

-However, due to the fact that a properly configured TYPO3 system does not require direct access to the database for editors or TYPO3 integrators, those applications should not be used on a production site at all.
+However, due to the fact that a properly configured TYPO3 system does not require direct access to the database for editors or `TYPO3`:pn: integrators, those applications should not be used on a production site at all.